TBG-FR/IUT_SS2_RoutineGuard/README_EN.md

 ### Building and Launching - Instructions :
 1. Clone/Download this *Github Repository*
       1.5 Customize the code for your own needs, if needed (feel free to ask for help !)
-2. Build the Java Project "ArduinoGuard_App" (Located here : 'Raspberry/RoutineGuard_App/')
+2. Build the Java Project "RoutineGuard_App" (Located here : 'Raspberry/RoutineGuard_App/')
-      2.5 If you can't build the JAR file, feel free to contact us, we can provite it !
+      2.5 If you can't build the JAR file, feel free to contact us, we can provide it !
-3. Move the '/dist/' folder into your *Raspberry Pi* and start it with "java -jar /path/ArduinoGuard_App.jar"
+3. Move the generated '/dist/' folder into your *Raspberry Pi* and start it with "java -jar /path/RoutineGuard_App.jar"
 4. You're all set !
 You can now **use the Graphical Interface** and test our System !

 ### Interface (Touchscreen-friendly)

-[INSERT TRANSLATED TEXT HERE]
+The user can access to a very simple interface, made for touchscreens.

+	[INTERFACE IMAGE]

+It is divided in two major parts, respectively to the left and to the right sides of the screen :
+- A "Display" part : It allows to view in real time the temperature, the humidity rate and the luminosity.
+- An "Interaction" part, made of 4 buttons :
+    - A "Helpline Call" button, which should allow an immediate online linking with a Helpline Operator
+    - A "Visit" button, allowing to tell the program that the user is currently visited
+    - Un "Outing" button, allowing to tell the program that the user is currently out of his home
+    - Un "Settings" button, allowing the access to a menu, for various options

+For the "Visit" and "Outing" buttons, the user only have to push once to indicate an outing or a visit (the button's color then changes)
+When the outing/visit is ended, another push permit to gets back to the normal state (the button takes back its color)

+	[INTERFACE IMAGE 2]

+The "Settings" button (located in the top right of the screen) allows access to the following options :
+    - Routine Configuration
+    - Reboot the System
+    - Shutdown the System

+	[INTERFACE IMAGE 3]

 ### Routine Configuration

-[INSERT TRANSLATED TEXT HERE]
+To access this menu, you need to click on the "Settings" button, and then on "Routine Configuration".
+In this menu, Routine's events are displayed ont the left, organized by beginning hour.

+On the left side, two buttons allows to add or remove events, one by one.

+    [ROUTINE IMAGE 1]

+In order to add and event, one needs to fill in all the required fields, and then to push the button "Validate".
+The list will then be updated.
+(We'll explain the fields one by one later, if required.
+Know that in the end the "importance" field we'll be automatically filled, depending on the event)

+    [ROUTINE IMAGE 2]

+In order to remove an event, one only needs to put the event's number that should be deleted.
+The list will then be updated.
+(The number is displayed on the left of each event, on the interface)

+    [ROUTINE IMAGE 3]

 # Project Status
 In the current state (20/06/2017) :
 - We are able to **establish a connection between the *Arduino* and the *Raspberry* **(check the "ArduinoConnectionTest" Project).
 - We aren't able to **send/receive data between those two units**.
-      -> In consequence, many pieces of the code are commented, and we've coded some "Simulation" classes & methods.
+      -> In consequence, many pieces of the code are commented, and we've coded some "Simulation/Fake" classes & methods.
 - The **GUI (Graphical User Interface)** mainly works, even if some actions are unimplemented.
 - **Sensors & System's "IA"** are mainly working too, you'll see the output in the command prompt.
 - We did not have any brightness sensors, so we had to simulate the brightness according to the current hour.
 - There isn't any **interface to see the Statistics**, as we didn't have a working **Database** yet.
-- Alerts aren't implemented (Alerts sent to the Bracelet, SMS/Emails to the relatives, Call to the TeleAssistant.
+- Alerts aren't implemented (Alerts sent to the Bracelet, SMS/Emails sent to the relatives, Call to the Helpline Operator, ...).

 # Project Informations